 Active killers are especially dangerous because they are willing to die for whatever cause they believe in (bullying, religious, etc.).
 It is critical that every teacher and staff member understand that any physical resistance (armed or unarmed) or barriers could stop the threat and saves lives.

 On average, active killer incidents last between 10-15 minutes.
-School personnel must understand that police are near, but typically by the time police arrive the damage is already done.
+Although police are near, typically by the time police arrive the damage is already done.
 In many cases, the culprit either surrenders or commits suicide.

-In this short time frame teachers and staff must have a plan in place to “act.”
-Strategies such as barriers, positioning, and arming oneself to prepare for an attack must be in place to disrupt the attackers plan.
-As time goes on without killing it allows for first responders to arrive and deal with the threat.
+With such a short time frame, teachers and staff must have a plan in place to take action.
+Strategies such as barriers, positioning, and arming oneself to prepare for an attack can disrupt the attackers plan.
+Time-saving strategies allows first responders to arrive and deal with the threat.
 The end result is mitigating mass casualties and winning this attack.

 We have witnessed the positive outcome of these actions because this country has not lost a single child in a school fire since 1958.
-We give tremendous credit to the national response to planning, construction and drilling in our schools in the prevention of fires.
+We give tremendous credit to the national response to planning, construction and drilling in our schools in the prevention of fires and fire-related deaths.

 On the topic of preparation and prevention of mass causalities in schools, we have more work to do.